Soviet Air Forces: Women

 Alone among World War II combatants, the Soviet Air Force initiated a program to bring women with existing flying training into combat air groups.
 Marina Raskova, one of very few women in the VVS prior to the war, used her influence with Stalin to form three all-female air regiments: the 586th Fighter Aviation Regiment, the 587th Bomber Aviation Regiment, and the 588th Night Bomber Aviation Regiment (a.k.a. the Night Witches.)
 Women flew aircraft so heavy that sometimes two of them were required to haul back on the joystick on takeoff.

-Due to their achievements in battle, the latter two air force units were honored by being renamed Guards units.
+The latter two air force units were honored by being renamed Guards units.
 Beyond the three official regiments, individual Soviet women sometimes served alongside airmen in otherwise all-male groups.
-Women pilots, navigators, gunners, mechanics, armament specialists and other female ground personnel made up more than 3,000 fighting members of the VVS.
+Women pilots, navigators, gunners, mechanics, armament specialists and other female ground personnel made up more than 3,000 members of the VVS.
 Women pilots flew 24,000 sorties.
-From this effort came the world's only two female fighter aces: Lydia Litvyak and Katya Budanova.